 The living wage is also affected by indirect government transfers, in the form of public services and infrastructure that shift certain costs off the shoulders of individual families.
-The introduction of the U-Pass for all students in public post-secondary institutions, for example, reduced the 2012 Vancouver living wage by 22 cents per hour.
-Increasing the stock of affordable housing, or introducing a universal, publicly funded child care system for children under six, or a national pharmacare or dental coverage program for children and modest income families, would likewise decrease the amount employers need to pay to provide a living wage.
-For example, the Community Plan for a Public System of Integrated Early Care and Learning, proposed by the Child Care Advocates of BC and the Early Childhood Educators of BC, would see child care fees capped at \$10 a day for a full-time program and \$7 a day for a part-time program, and would reduce the living wage by \$3.23 per hour to \$15.91.
-(See the Living Wage for Families policy calculator www.livingwageforfamilies.ca/policy.)
+The U-Pass program for all students in public post-secondary institutions, for example, reduced the 2013 Vancouver living wage by 25 cents per hour.
+Increasing the stock of affordable housing, or introducing a universal, publicly funded child care system, or a national pharmacare or dental coverage program for children and modest income families, would likewise decrease the amount employers need to pay to provide a living wage.
+For example, the widely-endorsed \$10/day Child Care Community Plan proposed by the Coalition of Child Care Advocates of BC and the Early Childhood Educators of BC (based on research from UBC's Human Early Learning Partnership) would see parent fees capped at \$10/day for full-day programs and \$7/day for part-time programs, with no fees for households earning less than \$40,000 annually.
+If implemented, the \$10/day plan would reduce the Vancouver living wage by \$3.36 per hour to \$16.26.
+(See the Living Wage for Families policy calculator livingwageforfamilies.ca/policy.)